 Q: Will COVID-19 impact the congress?

-Q: How can I submit an abstract?
+Q: How can I donate to the bursary programme?

 A: Join our mailing list to receive all the latest congress news.
 You can opt out at any time by clicking the "Unsubscribe" link at the bottom of all our newsletters.